-In metal halide lamp, a mixture of compounds (comprising mostly salts of rare earths and halides as well as the mercury which provides the conduction path) is carefully chosen to produce an output which approximates to "white" light as perceived by the human eye (Fig. 9).
+In metal halide lamp, a mixture of compounds (comprising mostly salts of rare earths and halides as well as the mercury which provides the conduction path) is carefully chosen to produce an output which approximates to 'white' light as perceived by the human eye (Fig. 2.9).

-There are two types of metal halide lamp generally used.
+There are two type of metal halide lamp generally used.
 They are iron iodide lamp and gallium iodide lamp.
 Iron iodide is a broad emitter and enhances the spectral output of the lamp in the 380 nm.
-Gallium iodide has the effect of introducing spectral lines at 403 nm and 417 nm of the electromagnetic spectrum (Fig. 10).
+Gallium iodide has the effect of introducing spectral lines at 403 nm and 417 nm of the electromagnetic spectrum (Fig. 2.10).

 The intensity of the light delivered by any lamp also depends on the power supply of the source.
 However, increasing the power poses a real problem as it generates more heat.
-At present, the improvements made to the cameras means that it is possible to return to reasonable power levels of 250 W. However, 400 W units are preferable in order to obtain sufficient illumination of the abdomen even when bleeding causes strong light absorption.
-It is important to remember that a three-chip camera requires more light than single-chip camera, so a 400 W light source is recommended for three-chip camera.
+At present, the improvements made to the cameras means that it is possible to return to reasonable